Project-MONAI/monai-deploy-informatics-gateway/docs/setup/schema.md

 Informatics Gateway validates all configuration options at startup.
 Any provided values that are invalid or missing may cause the service to crash.

 > [!Note]
-> If you are running Informatics Gateway inside Kubernetes/Helm, you may see the `CrashLoopBack` error.
-To review the validation errors, simply run `kubectl logs <name-of-dicom-adapter-pod>`.
+> If the Informatics Gateway is running with Kubernetes/Helm and is reporting the `CrashLoopBack` error, it may be indicating a startup error due to misconfiguration, simply run `kubectl logs <name-of-dicom-adapter-pod>` to review the validation errors.

 ### Logging